.

 Puna Tinamou

 The Puna Tinamou, Tinamotis pentlandii also known as Pentlands Tinamou is a member of the most ancient groups of bird families, the tinamous.
-This species is native to south-central Peru, western Bolivia, northern Chile and extreme northwest Argentina in western South America.
+This species is native to southern South America.

 The binomial name of the species commemorates the Irish natural scientist Joseph Barclay Pentland (1797-1873) by Nicholas Aylward Vigors in 1837.

-The Puna Tinamou is approximately 41 cm in length.
-Its upperparts are brown spotted with white, breast blue-grey and belly rufous.
-Its head white with black streaks.
+The Puna Tinamou is approximately in length.
+Its upper parts are brown spotted with white, and its breast is blue-grey, and its belly is rufous.
+Its head is white with black streaks.

 Habitats